sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/space-mountain/_index.md

 ---
 title: "Space Mountain"
-date: 2025-03-28T10:40:26+01:00
+date: 2026-01-03T09:09:19
-summary: One of the biggest crags in the South Wales Sandstone area.
+summary: "One of the biggest crags in the South Wales Sandstone area: from 6a+ to 7a+."
-draft: true
+draft: false
 placeholder: false
 columns: false
 map: [51.67966, -3.5637, 15]